Hit-and-run manhunt: Police authorised to carry arms as search for fugitive continues

 "Police would like to thank Christchurch residents today who may have been affected by the ongoing activity in relation to this incident.

-"This has been a serious and traumatic event and Police thank residents for their cooperation and understanding as enquiries continue."
+"This has been a serious and traumatic event and police thank residents for their co-operation and understanding as inquiries continue."

 Anyone with information is urged to call 111 or Crimestoppers anonymously on 0800 555 111.